Hartsfield-Jackson Atlanta International Airport

 The Maynard H. Jackson Jr. International Terminal projected 13 million passengers would be passing through in 2015, far beyond their current accommodations.
 An expansion to the terminal was crucial.

-NOW Specialties, Inc. was selected to design, fabricate and install the exterior composite wall system with strong, 4mm Metal Composite Materials that would reduce buckling and oil canning.
-Fluid applied weather barrier was specified behind the metal panel system, but the demanding requirements of the application went beyond the capabilities of standard products available.
+NOW Specialties, Inc. was selected to design, fabricate and install the exterior composite wall system using Metalite® 3100, a robust 4mm Metal Composite Materials system designed to minimize buckling and oil canning.
+A fluid applied weather barrier was specified behind the metal panel system, but the demanding requirements of the application exceeded the capabilities of standard products available.
 The most stringent requirements included:

-A tested system with documented performance was required.
-With the ability to withstand temperatures up to 240 °F, ExoAir 230 surpassed NOW’s performance requirements with ease.
-The membrane was formulated to withstand UV exposure so extensive documentation was readily available to match this need.
-ExoAir 230’s nail-sealability testing made it ideal for NOW's requirement of a product that would self-gasket.
+A tested system with documented performance was essential.
+With the ability to withstand temperatures up to 240 °F, ExoAir 230 easily surpassed NOW’s performance requirements.
+The membrane, specially formulated to endure UV exposure, came with extensive documentation to meet these needs.
+Additionally, ExoAir 230’s nail-sealability testing made it the perfect product for NOW's specification, ensuring self-gasketing.

-Other components used during construction included ExoAir 110, ExoAir Primer, Spectrem 1 Silicone Sealant, Tremflex 834 Acrylic Sealant and Proglaze SSG Silicone Sealant, which could withstand the airport winds up to 100mph.
+Other materials used during construction included ExoAir 110, ExoAir Primer, Spectrem 1 Silicone Sealant, Tremflex 834 Acrylic Sealant and Proglaze SSG Silicone Sealant, all of which were designed to withstand airport winds up to 100 mph.